piojablonski/cl-assignment/DECISIONS.md

 - After consideration, I have decided to use the current HTTP method of POST for the /rooms/:roomId/users endpoint.
 Instead of the default success status code of 201 CREATED, I will modify it to 200 OK.
 The program does not create a new entity at this endpoint, it also does not directly modify the User entity.
 Therefore, using PUT or PATCH methods does not seem to be an appropriate fit.
 - As a chat room may have large number of messages in it's history, I add a limit of 10 messages that will be fetched by this endpoint
 - I create a Message business object, author and message content together
+- I want to add details to response description in OpenAPI but I don't want to create references to Nest framework decorators in business layer.
+Ideally business layer shouldn't be aware of Nest framework at all.